okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 ## Test account guidelines

-You need to create a test account for your app so that the OIN team can use it to test and verify your integration.
+Create a test account for your app so that the OIN team can use it to test and verify your integration.
 The test account details and credentials are specified in the **General Settings** > **Test Account** fields from the OIN Manager.

 In general, the test account allows the OIN team to verify that your integration flow works as expected for your use case.
 The test account is typically an admin user in your app with extra privileges depending on your use case: